 Intolerance

 A food sensitivity or intolerance is when your body’s digestive system doesn’t agree with certain food.
 Unlike with an allergy, there’s no immune system response involved in food intolerance.
-If you have a food intolerance, your digestive system either gets irritated by a particular food or can’t digest it properly.
+Instead, your digestive system either gets irritated by a particular food or can’t digest it properly.

 Common foods that cause intolerance include:

-• Gluten: Some people are sensitive togluten, a protein that exists in grains such as wheat, barley, and others.
+- Gluten: Some people are sensitive togluten, a protein in grains such as wheat and barley.

 Celiac disease